McFateM/blog-dlad/content/posts/067-New-Blog-Style-and-Features.md

   - Hugo
 ---

-Welcome to my new blog theme/style with great new features.
-All of the content, posts, from my old blog has been moved here, but there are still lots of remnants of the new theme, [Zzo](https://themes.gohugo.io/theme/hugo-theme-zzo/en) lurking here.
+Welcome to my new blog theme/style with new features.
+All of the content, aka 'posts', from my old blog have been moved here, but there are still lots of remnants of the new theme, [Zzo](https://themes.gohugo.io/theme/hugo-theme-zzo/en), lurking here.
 Please be patient with this new format while I work to fully implement all the features that this setup provides.

 Also, thank you, Mackenzie.
 My daughter played an important role in helping me with this transition.